McGill International Review: 2010–present

-2020s–Present

-Current structure
+Structure and Organization

 Since the early 2020s, MIR's editorial structure has largely remained the same.
-The publication is led by the Editor-in-Chief, who serves as first in command, and the Managing Editor, who acts as second in command.
-Together, they form part of the executive team and are responsible for overseeing all aspects of the publication’s operations.
-Both are selected each year at the end of the academic calendar by outgoing members of the executive team.
+The publication is led by the Editor-in-Chief and the Managing Editor, who together form the senior executive team and oversee all aspects of the publication's operations.
+Both are selected each year at the end of the academic calendar by members of the outgoing executive team.

 MIR operates with a staff of approximately 100 students each year.
 The executive team includes the Editor-in-Chief, Managing Editor, several Senior Editors, and a group of Directors.
-While specific Director roles may vary, common positions include the Director of Contributions, who oversees non-staff submissions, and the Director of Media, who manages podcast and multimedia content.
+Director roles may vary by year, but commonly include a Director of Contributions, responsible for managing non-staff submissions, and a Director of Media, responsible for podcast and multimedia content.
 The executive team is hired by the Editor-in-Chief and Managing Editor prior to the start of the academic year.

-Each Senior Editor is responsible for a team of 10 to 20 Staff Writers and Editors, who are hired at the start of the Fall and Winter semesters, in September and January respectively.
-As a long-standing tradition at MIR, Senior Editors name their teams after journalists or public intellectuals they admire.
-Staff Writers and Editors primarily interact within their assigned team and typically do not collaborate across teams.
+Each Senior Editor overseas a team of 10 to 20 Staff Writers and Editors, who are hired at the start of the Fall and Winter semesters, in September and January respectively.
+By a long-standing tradition, Senior Editors name their teams after journalists or public intellectuals they admire.
 At the beginning of each month, pitch meetings are held within each team, where Staff Writers present article ideas.
-Once pitches are approved, Senior Editors assign Editors to support the writers throughout the writing and revision process.
-This multi-stage process ensures a strong culture of mentorship, collaboration, and editorial rigour across the organization.
-While MIR publishes a wide variety of formats, most work takes the form of analytical articles ranging from 800 to 1,200 words.
-Articles typically go through several rounds of edits, beginning with the assigned Editor, followed by the Senior Editor, and concluding with final review by the Managing Editor before being published on MIR’s website.
+Approved pitches are assigned by Senior Editors to an Editor, who supports the writer throughout the writing and revision process.
+Articles typically go through several rounds of edits, beginning with the assigned Editor, followed by the Senior Editor, and concluding with final review by the Managing Editor before being published on MIR's website.